We undertake different types of investigations in response to safety occurrences and risks identified through data analysis.

 After reporting a bus, rail, or ferry safety occurrence, the OTSI may ask the operator to provide additional information on the incident such as a copy of any technical or operational investigation report.

-Information obtained by OTSI is used to enhance its database to identify trends or patterns of safety factors across the network, provide any feedback to operators on the conduct of investigations, to assist in making a decision to investigation or to identify insights or safety lessons that may be shared across the sector.
+Information obtained by OTSI is used to enhance its database to identify trends or patterns of safety factors across the network, provide any feedback to operators on the conduct of investigations, to assist in making a decision to investigate or to identify insights or safety lessons that may be shared across the sector.

 OTSI can conduct an incident investigation into a safety occurrence notification received from a rail, bus or ferry operator.
 OTSI triages these notifications to determine whether to investigate the occurrence considering several factors including: